 Veteran Support Services

-If you are a service member, veteran or family member, you may need help with post-traumatic stress, family stress, reintegration issues, substance abuse issues, depression, and suicidal or harming thoughts.
+If you are a service member, veteran or family member, and need assistance with post-traumatic stress, family stress, reintegration issues, substance abuse issues, depression, and suicidal or harming thoughts.
 HELP IS AVAILABLE.

-The Iroquois Center will continue to work with connecting Veterans and their families to federal, state and local resources to ease issues regarding mental health, substance abuse, housing and other common issues that impact veterans in order to support healthier lifestyles as well as providing support.
+The Iroquois Center works to connect Veterans and their families to federal, state and local resources to ease issues regarding mental health, substance abuse, housing and other common issues that impact veterans in order to support healthier lifestyles as well as providing support.

 Our services include: